gibz104/xlsb-converter/README.md

 ***ONLY SUPPORTS WINDOWS***

 Simply pass a windows directory path to the 'main' function and all xls, xlsx, xlsm, and csv files in that directory will be saved as xlsb files in the same location.
-This script does not delete the original files, but rather saves a new version of the orignal.
+This script does not delete the original files, but rather saves a new version of the originals.
 This repository uses WIN32COM, which is why this script only supports Windows.
 If the script comes across a password protected workbook, you will be prompted to enter that workbook's password in an Excel popup window for the script to proceed.

 ***EXAMPLE:***